 Discover the bizarre yet true story of Brian Wells, the man who exploded after robbing a bank with a bomb strapped around his neck, and Marjorie Diehl-Armstrong, the "Evil Genius" who may have been behind the whole thing.

-On Aug.
-28, 2003 in Erie, Pa., Brian Wells’ pizza delivery went horribly wrong when it ended with him dying thanks to a bomb locked around his neck.
+On August 28, 2003 in Erie, Pennsylvania, Brian Wells’ pizza delivery went horribly wrong when it ended with him dying thanks to a bomb locked around his neck.